Hazy77857/appl.DS-capstone/README.md

 # appl.DS-capstone
-concists of files frm jupiter notebook fore each exercise
+concists of files frm jupiter notebook for each exercise